 | crunchbase | announced rounds, self-reported | announcement | platform + api | from ~$49/user/mo |

-| cb insights | announced activity + research | announcement | platform | enterprise |
+| cb insights | announced activity + research | announcement | platform | enterprise, quote-based |

 1. frontrun - pre-round social signal